 More information: Policy och beslut (Swedish webpage)

-As a public organisation, the University must follow the law known in Swedish as E-plikt lagen.
+As a public organisation, the university must follow the law known in Swedish as E-plikt lagen.
 What this means in practical terms is that certain types of electronic material that is published externally must be submitted to the National Library of Sweden (Kungliga biblioteket).
 The material in question is that which has been published since January 1, 2015 and that was intended for the general public.
+The university or an employee will hold copyright.

 More information: Lagen om e-plikt (Swedish webpage)